kenoaljiji/persons-cms/README.md

    npm run start
    ```

-The application will run on http://localhost:3000 for the frontend and http://localhost:8000 for the backend (or whichever ports you have configured).
-I need to improve features.
-I hope that you like my work
+The application will run on http://localhost:3000 for the frontend and http://localhost:8000 for the backend (or whichever ports you have configured).I need to improve features.
+This dashboard CMS is being used for one of my clients.